Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications

 \subsubsection{Relevance to Digital Identity}

 Existence and Representation as a property is a foundational SSI principle, in contrast to most centralized systems where an individual digital presence is not independent as it is meant to be.
-State-provided eID schemes\footnote{Inc. notified eIDs such as CIE, SPID, German eID, etc.} are not compliant with this property because they do not allow identities to exist independently; users may hold only the identities they are authorized to possess, typically limited to one per scheme.
+State-provided eID schemes\footnote{Inc. notified eIDs such as CIE, SPID, German eID, etc.}, typically built on centralized OAuth-based protocols, do not satisfy this property, as they prevent identities from existing independently of the issuing authority; users may hold only the identities they are authorized to possess, mostly limited to one per scheme.
 Access to these identity services can also be restricted or denied at the provider’s discretion \cite{sharif2022eIDAS}.
 The same applies to electronic mailing services\footnote{Such as Gmail, Outlook, Yahoo, etc.} and social media accounts: although users may freely create multiple accounts, these identities depend entirely on providers whose business models monetize user data.
 Providers retain unilateral control and may change terms, restrict access, or terminate accounts at any time \cite{greschbach2012devil}.